-My name is Veronica, my friend’s call me Roni for short.
+My name is Veronica Sloper, my friend’s call me Roni for short.
 I spent my entire life being an outcast, so to speak.
 I was never completely forgotten or left behind.
 That would have made my life easier.
-If my life would have been a movie, I would be the extra and they would forget to add my name to the credits.
+If my life would have been a movie, I would be the extra they forgot to add my name to the credits.

 Desperation isn’t exactly a great trait to have, I wish I had been more confident in myself.
-I swear it must be a curse to be to attentive to things around you.
-I knew how socially awkward I was to everyone.
+I swear it must be a curse to be too attentive to things around you.
+I knew how socially awkward I was.
 I could sense their emotions, mostly the extreme annoyance towards me.
 The fact that I knew when people were being fake with me and continued to fall for it just showed how low I had fallen.

 Fifteen years later, I had given up hope that one day he would change.
 I had debated divorce over the years, knowing that I should be grateful for a man to love me and be faithful to me, I decided against it.
 There was always a feeling of emptiness, but I pushed it down deep for as long as I could.
 When I would feel it coming back, I would just distract myself by overloading my schedule for a few weeks.

-The last 3 weeks I have been changing up my run route.
-I didn’t have a specific amount of time or distance that I wanted to cover, it just depended on my mood.
-I always took the same way to start, lately when I would round the first corner, I felt a chill pass down my spine.
-I would always shake it off to the change in temperature as the sun set, something inside me knew it was different.
+I never had a specific amount of time or distance for my run, it just depended on my mood.
+I always took the same way to start.
+Lately when I would round the first corner, I felt a chill pass down my spine.
+Trying to be proactive, I changed up my routine within the last couple weeks.
+Travis, my husband, said I was paranoid.